herzogmartin/CarND-MPC-Project/README.md

 }
 ```

-Here the car position described by its global x-position `px`, y-position `py`
+Here the car position is described by its global x-position `px`, y-position `py`
 and orientation `psi`.
 The waypoints of the reference trajectory is given by the
 simulator in the global coordinates `ptsx` and `ptsy`.
 These waypoints are transfered
 to the vehicle coordinates `ptsx_vcs` and `ptsy_vcs`.